On track despite challenges

 A lot depends on the business success of the Uelzena Group; the milk payout for the members as well as the employee wages, capital expenditure and taxes.
 It is therefore the company’s responsibility to maintain and expand corporate performance in the long run and to continuously invest into its future viability.

 The main focus in the action field ‘company’ is economic performance.
 Systematic planning and hard work are the foundations for the business success of the Uelzena Group.
 In its efforts, the Group is supported by various management systems and processes such as strategic multi-year planning, risk management, compliance and management by targets.

 Corporate management defines long-term goals, plans implementation measures and monitors their effectiveness.
-Norms and standards are constantly further developed and require adaptation in corporate management, for example, the change from ISO 9001:2008 to ISO 9001:2015 that took effect in 2018.
+Norms and standards are constantly further developed and require adaptation in corporate management.

 Our sustainable corporate strategy – overview on targets and measures

-- Uelzena eG aims at generating a competitive milk payout for its members and guaranteeing reliable purchases
+- The Uelzena Group aims at generating a competitive milk payout for its members and guaranteeing reliable purchases

-- The goal is not short-term profit, but rather continual good corporate results
+- The goal is not short-term profits, but rather continual good corporate results

 - The independence of the Group must be maintained in the long term

 Reliable and guaranteed sales

-The Uelzena Group has made a commitment to its members to reliably buy all of their milk.
-The company fulfills this obligation every year, again and again to 100 percent.
+The Uelzena Group is committed to its members to reliably buy all of their milk.
+The company fulfils this obligation every year, again and again to 100 percent.
 This is achieved by ensuring that processing capacities and sales opportunities – i.e. access to customers - are always in line with the amount of raw milk delivered by the members.
-Starting in 2017, a medium-term strategy and investment plan (multi-year investment plan) was developed for the entire Uelzena Group that involved all business divisions, sites and executives.
-The plan includes the further development and modernization of the corporate sites and the individual lines of business.
-First results: see Key Topic 2018
+A medium-term strategy and investment plan (multi-year investment plan) was developed for the entire Uelzena Group that involved all business divisions, sites and executives.
+The plan includes the further development and modernisation of the corporate sites and the individual lines of business.

 Balanced use of financial resources